 Provide a firm, level foundation, preferably made of concrete.
-The MODU-FIRE Forced Draft and VELOX boilers and water heaters must be level and upright to function properly.
+The VELOX boilers must be level and upright to function properly.
 There are 3/4" holes at the four corners of the structural steel c-channel base for anchoring and leveling as shown below.
 Once the appliance is installed on the foundation and furnished with anchor/lag bolts, use a bubble level and adjust the four anchor nuts until the appliance is secure and level.